Dexels/app-tools/README.md

 Also Swift currently has automatic encoding and decoding build in the compile time.
 So we do not have to generate it anymore.

 ## App image
 A tool to generate all the required images from one source called the `app_spec.json`.
+The files referred to in this json need to exist relative to the json file.

 ```bash
 app-image\